Frequently Asked Questions About Cannabis Laws in Portland, Oregon

 That sounds like a lot of driving, but I don’t think I should drive if I’m high.

 That’s…not a question.
 But you’re right!
 Driving under the influence is illegal, hazardous, and in no way worth the risks.
 Your reaction time and short-term memory are impaired whenever you ingest cannabis, and those are the most important factors in responding to or averting an accident.
 If you need to get somewhere quickly, try to get a ride with someone.
-This is a good time to read up on how to stay safe while enjoying cannabis
+This is a good time to read up on

 Point taken.
 If I’m not high, can I drive with weed in my car?